Modadugu Vijay Gupta

 I feel it an honour and privilege to be selected for the first Sunhak Peace Prize.

-Peace whether it be at family level or national level cannot be achieved on a hungry stomach.
+Peace whether it be at the family level or national level cannot be achieved on a hungry stomach.
 I am glad that the Sunhak Peace Prize Committee recognizes the importance of food security, environmental integrity and overall socioeconomic development as essential pre-requisites for a peaceful society and acknowledges individuals that have contributed to this goal.
-This becomes much more important in the present day context of increasing global population leading to more demand for food from declining natural resources, looming impact of global warming threatening the fragile ecosystem if appropriate actions are not taken.
+This becomes much more important in the present context of increasing global population leading to more demand for food from declining natural resources and the looming impact of global warming threatening the fragile ecosystem if appropriate actions are not taken.

 Modadugu Vijay Gupta